CAST-genomics/haptools/README.md

 [![Snakemake](https://img.shields.io/badge/snakemake-≥6.7.0-brightgreen.svg?style=flat-square)](https://snakemake.bitbucket.io)

 # simulate_gwas
-Simulate phenotypes for a GWAS analysis and fine-mapping
+Simulate phenotypes for fine-mapping.
+Use real variants to simulate real, biological LD patterns.
+The pipeline also uses the results of the simulation to test several fine-mapping methods, including FINEMAP and SuSiE.

 # download
 Execute the following command.
 ```
 git clone https://github.com/aryarm/simulate_gwas
 ```
-Example data for the pipeline is also available for download upon request.
+You can also download example data for the pipeline.
+See [the config file](config/config.yml) for links and instructions.

 # setup
 The pipeline is written as a Snakefile which can be executed via [Snakemake](https://snakemake.readthedocs.io).
 For reproduciblity, we recommend installing the version that we used (6.7.0):